She’s the undisputed Queen of Paris and Gossip Girl could well have been her biography. Meet Andrea Feick

 Which natural beauty products do you use?

-Huile Divine by Caudalie but not a fan.
+Huile Divine by Caudalie but not much of a fan.
 And Nuxe facial rose mask every night before bed.
-I love Josie Maran
+I also love Josie Maran‘s entire colour cosmetics range, too.

 What’s your favourite place to be in nature?